unswcpmsoc/main-website/content/constitution.md

 #### 3.2  The term of office for each executive shall begin on the first day after the UNSW Term 3 Exam Period in the year in which they are elected, and continue until the corresponding day in the following year.

-#### 3.3  One member is permitted to hold up to two Executive positions, provided that a minimum of three different members shall remain on the Executive at all times, with the following exceptions:
+#### 3.3  Each member is permitted to hold up to two Executive positions, provided that a minimum of three different members shall remain on the Executive at all times, with the following exceptions:

 - 3.3.1 The positions of the two Co-Presidents must be held by two distinct people; and